 - set up a multi-contractor framework agreement for major capital projects

 - continue to deliver specialist work (such as lifts and adaptations) through individual contracts

-We are working on developing new contracts for planned maintenance and improvement programmes, setting up a framework for major capital projects and establishing in-house services to deliver customer service, quality assurance and our responsive repairs and empty properties service.
+We are working with a group of residents on developing new contracts for planned maintenance and improvement programmes, setting up a framework for major capital projects and establishing in-house services to deliver customer service, quality assurance and our responsive repairs and empty properties service.

 Since it was introduced in 2010, the partnership contract with Mears has allowed us to bring all council homes up to the government’s Decent Homes Standard and delivered savings for the council.
 The partnership also delivers excellent levels of customer service for our residents.

 The council and Mears are committed to delivering great service to our residents over the remaining time of the partnership.
 We will be working together to ensure that the transition period is as smooth as possible for residents and staff.

 - To report a repair after 1 April 2020, you will still call the same freephone number 0800 052 6140 or, if calling from a mobile, 01273 294409.